uf-reef-avl/camera_mocap_calibration/README.md

 ### Processing Transform Data

 The transform data must have outliers/discontinuities removed before being used to calculate extrinsic parameters.
 This data will be plotted and outliers removed.
-Run the python script **calibout_running_median_filter.py** (python3 calibout_running_median_filter.py) to remove these discontinuities thanks to a median filter.
+Run the python script **calibout_running_median_filter.py** (python3 calibout_running_median_filter.py located in the post-processing directory) to remove these discontinuities thanks to a median filter.
 Generally use the **all** option with a median window of 20 and then use the option *save*.
 The user can interact with theses scripts through the terminal.
 In order to perform this, ensure Python3, pip3 and matplotlib are installed :

         sudo apt-get install python3-pip
         pip3 install matplotlib